KDE/falkon/BUILDING.md

                           example:
                           $ export GNOME_INTEGRATION="true"

-     USE_LIBPATH          By default, /usr/lib/ is used for libQupZilla and /usr/lib/qupzilla for plugins.
+     USE_LIBPATH          By default, /usr/lib/ is used for libFalkon and /usr/lib/falkon for plugins.
                           You can change it by setting this define.

                           example:
                           $ export USE_LIBPATH="/usr/lib64"

-     NO_SYSTEM_DATAPATH   By default, QupZilla is using /usr/share/qupzilla/ path for storing themes and translations.
+     NO_SYSTEM_DATAPATH   By default, Falkon is using /usr/share/falkon/ path for storing themes and translations.
-                          By setting this define, QupZilla will use path of execution.
+                          By setting this define, Falkon will use path of execution.
                           (disabled by default)

                           example:
                           $ export NO_SYSTEM_DATAPATH="true"

-     QUPZILLA_PREFIX      You can define different prefix.
+     FALKON_PREFIX        You can define different prefix.
-                          QupZilla binary will then be moved to PREFIX/bin/, use PREFIX/share/qupzilla/ as datadir, PREFIX/share/applications for
+                          Falkon binary will then be moved to PREFIX/bin/, use PREFIX/share/falkon/ as datadir, PREFIX/share/applications for
                           desktop launcher and PREFIX/share/pixmaps for icon.
                           (default prefix is "/usr")

                           example:
-                          $ export QUPZILLA_PREFIX="/usr"
+                          $ export FALKON_PREFIX="/usr"

-     SHARE_FOLDER         You can define the path of the share folder, i.e. /usr/share QupZilla will then use SHARE_FOLDER/qupzilla as datadir, SHARE_FOLDER/applications for desktop launcher and
+     SHARE_FOLDER         You can define the path of the share folder, i.e. /usr/share Falkon will then use SHARE_FOLDER/falkon as datadir, SHARE_FOLDER/applications for desktop launcher and
                           SHARE_FOLDER/pixmaps for the icon.
 By default it is not defined and files will be installed as described above.